beltattoo/beltattoo/README.md

         - Fun fact: This README.md will be in 3 different languages!

-          - 🌱 I’m currently learning :  HTML5, CSS, JavaScript, PHP(for fun), Python, OOP😢
+          - 🌱 I’m currently learning :